Hospital of the University of Pennsylvania Pharmacy Residency

 Program Overview

 The Infectious Diseases Pharmacy Residency Program at the Hospital of the University of Pennsylvania has been in existence for over 25 years.
 This residency is a full-time practice commitment and is 12 months in duration.
-The program offers core learning experiences in general, oncology, and transplant infectious diseases, as well as antimicrobial stewardship, ambulatory infectious diseases practice, outpatient parenteral antimicrobial therapy, and microbiology.
+The program offers learning experiences in general, oncology, and transplant infectious diseases, as well as in antimicrobial stewardship, ambulatory infectious diseases practice, outpatient parenteral antimicrobial therapy, and microbiology.
 Residents will serve as an integral component of the multidisciplinary healthcare team, ensuring the safe and effective use of antimicrobials in a variety of inpatient and outpatient practice settings.

 Training Site